noahgibbs/codefolio_octopress/source/_posts/2013-07-08-Where-Do-I-Put-My-Code.markdown

 meta:
   disqus_id: "http://codefol.io/posts/48"
 ---

+(Hey!
+There's a <a href="http://codefol.io/posts/where-do-i-put-my-code-in-rails-updated">great, expanded, new version of this post.
+Go there instead!</a>)

 Sometimes you’re <i>sure</i> that’s not the right place for that piece of code, but where <i>does</i> it go?
 "Refactor" is only a good answer if you know how to fix it.

 In a Rails application, and what kind of code goes where?